-Sabrina I. Pacifici is the solo Author/Researcher of beSpacific, launched in 2002, providing accurate, focused research, highlighting primary government documents from around the world.
-Sabrina is a founding member of the online legal and special libraries research communities, and an experienced editor/publisher, blogger, educator, web developer and expert subject matter researcher.
+Sabrina I. Pacifici is the solo Author/Researcher of beSpacific, launched in 2002, providing accurate, focused research and knowledge discovery, highlighting primary, actionable resources from around the world.
+Sabrina is a founding member of the online legal and special libraries research communities, and an entrepreneurial, experienced editor, publisher, blogger, educator, web developer and expert subject matter researcher.

 beSpacific was recognized as the Best Law Librarian Blog of 2014, 2013, 2011 and 2005, Best Overall Legal Blog of 2004; the Best Legal Support Blog of 2005; and was the recipient of the 2006 AALL/West Thomson Excellence in Marketing Award for Best Use of Technology.